tmobile/qapi/README.md

 Here, you will configure the jhipster registry password, as well as the cloud config uri.

+#### File: resources\trust.jks

+If you need a java key store file to connect to your t-vault instance, place the keystore file here, with the name "trust.jks"

 Once all these are configured, you can start running qAPI locally.